craithel/craithel.github.io/index.md

   <div class="span6">
    <h3><a name="About me"></a>About me</h3>
    <p style="font-family:helvetica;">
  	Welcome!
-I am an Assistant Professor of Physics and Astronomy at
+I am an Assistant Professor of Physics at
 	<a href="https://www.swarthmore.edu/">Swarthmore College</a>.